Mom was right: It’s important to sit up straight.

 - Your arms should hang relaxed at your side.

-- Your tummy should be pulled in.
+- Your stomach should be pulled in.

 - Your knees should be slightly bent.